• Skip to primary navigation

 Sausages are such a family favourite too.
 Both of my children get so excited to see this billowing baby browning in the oven.

+The ingredients I use are completely traditional, not a scattering of thyme or a teaspoonful of mustard anywhere.
 I have served it with an epic onion gravy.
 Enjoy.

 There is a full printable recipe card at the bottom of this post.